vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

    - shrinked the index size by [forcing a merge](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-forcemerge.html) and
-   - increased the replica transmission bandwidth, that is, [`indices.recovery.max_bytes_per_sec`](https://www.elastic.co/guide/en/elasticsearch/reference/current/recovery.html).
+   - temporarily increased the replica transmission bandwidth until allocation has finished, that is, [`indices.recovery.max_bytes_per_sec`](https://www.elastic.co/guide/en/elasticsearch/reference/current/recovery.html).

 <a name="metrics"/>

 ## Record application-level metrics

-Kibana provides quite solid insights into the Elasticsearch performance: indexing, search latency and throughput; flush, merge operations; etc. Once you enhance this view with extra JVM (GC pauses, heap size, etc.) and OS (CPU usage, disk I/O, kernel caches, etc.) metrics, you will get a rock solid monitoring dashboard.
+Kibana provides quite solid insights into Elasticsearch performance: indexing, search latency and throughput, flush, merge operations, etc. Once you enhance this view with extra JVM (GC pauses, heap size, etc.) and OS (CPU usage, disk I/O, kernel caches, etc.) metrics, you will get a rock solid monitoring dashboard.
 That said, this is not enough.
-It is used by a single application or more, Elasticsearch will get hit by various access patterns.
+If used by a single application or more, Elasticsearch will get hit by various access patterns.
 Imagine a part of your software trying to shovel off 10 million documents of not-so-important user activity, while another component is trying to update user account details.
 If you would look at your shiny Elasticsearch metrics, everything will look fine since 10 million document updates will make the statistical effect of user account updates disappear.
-On the other hand, your users might not be that much happy with the latency they observe while they are trying to update their accounts.
+On the other hand, your users might not be that happy with the latency they observe while they are trying to update their accounts.
 Hence always expose extra application-level metrics for your Elasticsearch queries.
 While Elasticsearch metrics provide sufficient indicators